Frequently Asked Questions

 Is Workit Health as effective as drug or alcohol rehab?

 Although rehab has commonly been the solution for a drug or alcohol problem, many rehabs aren’t backed by science and don’t offer the FDA-approved medications that can reduce discomfort and risk of relapse.
-Workit’s programs are rooted in science and backed by evidence, and all of our clinicians are waivered to prescribe buprenorphine (Suboxone) when appropriate.
-80% of our members are adherent with the program after six months, meaning that digital care surpasses the efficacy of in-person treatment.
+Workit’s programs are rooted in science and backed by evidence, and all of our clinicians are licensed to prescribe buprenorphine (Suboxone) when appropriate.
+80% of our members are adherent to the program after six months, meaning that digital care meets or surpasses the efficacy of in-person treatment.

 At Workit Health our harm-reduction-based program is adaptable to all stages of substance use and recovery, meaning you don’t have to identify as an addict or hit a rock bottom to reach out for help.